Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 Plumbing/HVACR licenses expire on October 31 of even years (e.g., 2018, 2020).

-Please keep your contact information in our records up-to-date so that notices we send will reach you.
-To check and update your contact information online, click Change Contact Information.
+All notices about professional licenses, such as renewal and audit notices, will be sent by email only.
+It is important to keep your contact information up-to-date so that all the notices we send reach you.
+To check and update your contact information online, click on Manage Profile link in DELPROS.

-If you fail to complete renewal by the expiration date, your license will expire.
-It is illegal to practice in Delaware while your license is lapsed.
+If you do not renew your license by the expiration date, your license will expire.
+It is illegal to practice in Delaware while your license is expired.

 You may file a late renewal application for up to one year after the expiration date.
 You must pay a late fee in addition to the renewal fee.
 Even though you can file a late renewal application, it is illegal to practice until the license is actually renewed.
 The late period is not a “grace period.”

-If you fail to renew by the end of the one-year period, your license will terminate.
-To resume practicing in Delaware after termination, you must reapply for licensure.
+If you fail to renew within one year after the expiration date, your license will terminate.
+To resume practicing in Delaware, you must reapply in DELPROS as a new applicant.